shuup/shuup-guide/source/tax-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Navigate to the Taxes admin page by clicking `Customer Tax Groups` under the `Taxes` category from the Shoop Admin menu.
+1. Navigate to the Taxes admin page by clicking `Customer Tax Groups` under the `Taxes` category from the Shuup Admin menu.

    .. image:: tax-settings/customer-tax-groups-menu.png